Hybrid iLQR Model Predictive Control for Contact Implicit Stabilization on Legged Robots: Experiments for HiLQR MPC

-The results of the motor-blocking physical robot experiment from Sec.~\ref{sect:physical} -- where the motor commands were blocked for 150 milliseconds shortly after the walk started and HiLQR is compared to Instant QP over five trials -- are shown in Fig. \ref{fig:turn_off_torque} and Table \ref{table::motor_block}.
+The results of the motor-blocking physical robot experiment are shown in Fig. \ref{fig:turn_off_torque} and Table \ref{table::motor_block}.
 Over five trials, HiLQR MPC was able to stabilize successfully after the motor block was released every time, while Instant QP was completely unstable $60$\% of the time and $40$\% of the time was able to stand up and walk after the body hit the ground.
 Two unintended additional perturbations occurred in this experiment -- there is a consistent $10$ millisecond input delay on A1 and another perturbation caused by the state estimator.
 The estimator relies on the kinematic information from the legs that are in contact to get a better estimate of the robot body.
 However, when the motor commands were blocked, all the contact forces went close to zero, which resulted in a degraded estimate of the robot body until the legs made sufficient contact with the ground again.

 HiLQR MPC was able to replan a stand trajectory in order to catch itself rather than sticking to the original plan of walking as Instant QP.
 In the times that Instant QP successfully rejected the perturbation, the robot body actually hits the ground and the legs that are planned to be in stance apply enough standing force to get back up while the back right leg recirculates in order to counteract the backward velocity induced by getting back up.
 Since this relies on the body hitting the ground correctly and the back leg perfectly stabilizing the motion, it is a lot less reliable but is able to catch itself occasionally.